11/18/13 Mea Culpa

 Dead ringer goes back to American horse racing at the end of the 19th century.
 A ringer was a horse raced under the name of a look-alike horse to cheat the betting odds.
 Dead in this case means 'exact.'
 As in dead center, dead on, dead even.
 So a dead ringer is an exact or extremely close look-alike.

 Straight from the horse's mouth also comes from racing.
-Bettors love tips on races, the more inside the better, like from jockeys and trainers.
+Bettors love inside tips on races.
 What source is more inside than the horse itself?
 Straight from the horse's mouth is a joking way to say you have inside information without revealing the actual source.
 "A little birdie told me, nod, nod, wink, wink."
 And a nod is as good as a wink to a blind horse.

 With all this talk about horses and mouths, we finish up with a talking horse, Mr. Ed.
 Did you know Mr. Ed had a stand-in stable mate?
 A look-alike named Pumpkin.
 Yep, a dead ringer for Mr. Ed.